-On 1st March, Anette Holck Draborg joined our HCP analysis team for development of HCP ELISA assays and HCP Coverage analysis using SWATH® LC-MS. Anette holds a PhD in Biochemistry with expertise in autoimmunology and development of immunological assays.
+On 1st March, Anette Holck Draborg joined our HCP analysis team for development of HCP ELISA assays and HCP Coverage analysis using SWATH mass spectrometry.
+Anette holds a PhD in Biochemistry with expertise in autoimmunology and development of immunological assays.

 On 1st April, we will welcome a PhD-fellowship student under The Analytics for Biologics (A4B) project, a European innovative training network (ITN) funded by the Horizon 2020 Marie Sklodowska-Curie program.
 The graduate school A4B offers a specific training program for the production, purification, and analysis of therapeutic proteins.

 Reproducible results, less errors and faster turnaround time

 We are streamlining and automating our laboratory work processes.

 January marked a milestone in the sample preparation process, with the implementation of “Pippi” in our digest lab.
 “Pippi” is an automated pipetting “cobot” (collaborative robot), which is rapidly decreasing the time it takes for us to prepare samples for analysis.
 It also ensures constant and reproducible results and eliminates errors.